 1. Report No. 2.
 Govern No. nment Accession 3.
-Recipient's Ca ntalog No. 4.
-Title and Subtitle Vulnerable Road User Mobility As n (VRU-MAP) Report Date December 2022 5.
-Source Organi zation Code 6.
+Recipient's Ca atalog No. 4.
+Title and Subtitle Vulnerable Road User Mobility A ssistance Platform n (VRU-MAP) oort Date cember 2022 5.
+Source Organ ization Code 6.
 Author(s) Owens, Justin M.; Miller, Andrew 7.
-Source Organi No. CATM-2023-l - 8.
-Performing Organization Name and l Address 9.
-Work Unit No .
+Source Organ No. CATM-2023- - 8.
+Performing Organization Name an 9.
+Work Unit No o.
 (TRAIS) Center for Advanced Transportation Transportation Institute 1601 E. Market Street Greensboro, NC 27411 10.
-Contract or Gr 69A35517471 11.
-University Transportation Centers Program (RDT-30) Office of the Secretary of Transportation-Research 12.
-Type of Report Covered Final Report: February 2018 t and Period 3 - December 2022 U.S. Department of Transportation 1200 New Jersey Avenue, SE Washington, DC 20590-0001 13.
-Sponsoring Ag USDOT/OST- 14. .
-Supplementary Notes: 15. .
-Abstract This report documents the development of a prototype Vulnerable Road User Mobility Assistance Platform (VRU-MAP), a novel effort to conceptualize and develop a navigation solution directed toward the needs of people with disabilities (PWD).
-PWD represent about 15% of the world's population and disproportionately face barriers to transportation, which represents a critical component to daily life, relative to people without disabilities.
-One barrier to transportation is the lack of dedicated walking navigation solutions; while smartphones and other GPS implementations have made walking directions from location to location nearly universally obtainable, these generally do not provide routing that takes into account an individual user's capabilities and needs.
+10. Contract or Grant No. 69A3551747125 11.
+Sponsoring Agency Name and Ad University Transportation Centers Office of the Secretary of Transpo Program (RDT- rtation-Research 12.
+Type of Report Covered Final Report: 2018 - Decem February U.S. Department of Transportation 1200 New Jersey Avenue, SE Washington, DC 20590-0001 13.
+Sponsoring A USDOT/OST 14.
+Supplementary Notes: Abstract This report documents the development of a prototype Vulnerable Road User Mobility Assistance Platform (VRU-MAP), a novel effort to conceptualize and develop a navigation solution directed toward the needs of people with disabilities (PWD) PWD represent about 15% of the world's population and disproportionately face barriers to transportation, which represents a critical component to daily life, relative to people without disabilities.
+One barrier to transportation is the lack of dedicated walking navigation solutions.
+While smartphones and other GPS implementations have made walking directions from location to location nearly universally obtainable, these tools generally do not provide routing that takes into account an individual user's capabilities and needs.
 This VRU-MAP application, which is currently implemented in a functional prototype, uses novel coding based on combining existing open-source maps (OpenStreetMap), publicly available environmental information (e.g., weather, elevation, etc.) and crowd-sourced hazard information with a user's self-reported personal capabilities and needs.
 This combination of persistent and real-time information allows for the generation of personalized navigation directions, which are then presented in a turn-by-turn manner to users.
 Real-world testing demonstrated substantial promise in the functional prototype, while at the same time illustrating areas for future improvement and refinement including expanding capabilities, improving interface design, and improving routing component integration.
-Next steps include identifying additional partners to develop the prototype into a deployable application, including partnering with disability experts to ensure that final design and implementation are both useful and acceptable to the broadest possible range of users, including integrating with and being accessible by current assistive technologies such as screen readers.
-16. 5.
-Key Words 17.
-Distribution Statement Disability, Mobility, Transportation Equity, Travel Unrestricted; Document is available to the public through the National Technical Information Service; Springfield, VT.
-18. Security Classif. (of this report) 19.
-Security C this page) lassif. (of 20.
-No. Pag 21.
-Price Unclassified Unclassified
+Next steps include identifying additional partners to develop the prototype into a deployable application, including partnering with disability experts to ensure that final design and implementation are both useful and acceptable to the broadest possible range of users, including integrating with and being accessible by current assistive technologies such as screen readers. with disabilities (PWD). tation, which represents is the lack of dedicated ag directions from kes into account an d in a functional ticly available h a user's self-reported the generation of world testing as for future oving routing to a deployable on are both useful and 16.
+Key Words Disability, Mobility, Transportatio Equity, Travel 17.
+Distribution StatementUnrestricted; Document is available to the public through the NationalTechnical Information Service; Springfield, VT.
+18. Security Classif. (of this report) Unclassified 19.
+Security C this page) Uncla lassif. (of ssified 20.
+No. Pag #32 jes 21.
+Price